Kara77779/imai-replication-project/README.md

 ---

 ## 🎯 Objective
-The goal of this project is to **systematically replicate** the tables and figures in the AJPS 2007 article and extend the analysis with additional robustness checks and subgroup analyses.
+The goal of this project is to **systematically replicate** the tables and figures in the AJPS 2007 article and extend the analysis with additional robustness checks.

 ---

 ## 📂 Contents
 - `day1_report.Rmd` / `day1_report.html`: Replication of baseline results (Tables 2, 3, and Figure 3).
-- `day2_report.Rmd` / `day2_report.html`: Replication of subgroup analyses and robustness checks (S1, S2).
+- `day2_report.Rmd` / `day2_report.html`: Robustness checks (S1, S2).
 - `data/`: Includes original replication data and R scripts (`table.R`, `table2.R`, `figure3.R`).
 - `.gitignore`: Ensures only relevant replication files are tracked.